NYCReview

 Sesame Cold Noodle W/ Sliced Pork Belly in Garlic Sauce

 This genius pairing is for anyone who has ever thought, “Plain sesame noodles are great, but fatty pork would make them even better.”
-The noodles, thin cucumber strips, and rolled up pork slices with a spicy garlic sauce all come separated out on the same plate, so you can taste everything deconstructed or mix everything together.
+The rolled up pork slices with spicy garlic sauce, thin cucumber strips, and noodles come separated out on a plate, so you can taste everything deconstructed or mix it all together.

 Mapo Tofu